willmcgugan/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 **Default Team Size**

 This specifies the maximum number of learners that can join a team, a default value for all teams in your course.
 This default value can be overridden for a specific team group as well.

-   Course Max Team Size has a hard limit and cannot exceed 500.
-   That said, in practice, teams should rarely have many learners in them at all.
+This value has a hard limit and cannot exceed 500, but in practice, this should be significantly lower.
+Teams should rarely have many learners in them at all.
 If you have a use case where a large number of users need to be in a team, consider using discussions rather than teams.

-#.
-To specify team-sets within which teams can be created, add entries under
-   ``"team_sets"``.

-    - For each team-set, provide a description, name, and ID as shown in the example.

-    - You may optionally provide a ``"type"`` for each team-set, which sets the visibility and access for teams.
-Different ``"type"`` values are explained in the next section, :ref:`Team-set Types`

-    - Team-sets may also specify an optional ``"max_team_size"`` setting.
-      This setting will override the ``max_team_size`` set on the course as a whole.

-        + Example: The course ``max_team_size`` is fairly high to allow for larger teams.
-If for one assignment you would like to have students work in smaller groups,  you can set the ``max_team_size`` on the team-set for that assignment to a smaller value and override the course's setting for that team-set

-        + The opposite of this example works as well, you can specify a value either smaller or larger than the course's value

-   Make sure that you enclose all of the sets of team-set values within a set of square brackets, with a comma after the closing square bracket.

-   .. note:: If you create more than one team-set, make sure that you add a comma
-      after the closing curly brace of each team-set that has another team-set following it.
-The syntax that you use must match the example syntax exactly, as missing or incorrect indentation, curly braces, brackets, or punctuation marks will cause errors.

-   .. note:: For team-set IDs, you can use only alphanumeric characters and the
-      underscore, hyphen, and period characters.
->>>>>>> 8ab6cc8d (update teams documentation)

 **Team Groups:**